SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/docker.md

 #### For logs collection

-To collect the Docker container event logs, the following command needs to be executed on the host machine and needs to be kept running, for monitoring all the Docker container-related events.
-The following command also needs a JSON file path where these container events can be dumped.
+To collect Docker container event logs, execute the following command on the host machine and keep it running to monitor all Docker container-related events.
+The command requires a JSON file path where these container events will be stored.

 ```
 docker events -f 'type=container' --format '{{json .}}' > <PATH_TO_JSON> & disown